willyfh/simple-autoencoder-mnist/README.md

 # Simple Autoencoder MNIST

-Simple autoencoder on MNIST dataset.
+Simple autoencoder(a type of artificial neural network) on MNIST dataset.

 Python 3.7.3